 Prospective students experience several elements of the MBBS programme, from Team-Based Learning classes to Anatomy during the pre-event programme

 After the pre-event hands-on programme, guests made their way to the Auditorium on Level 4 for the formal programme, which was kicked off by Prof Best.

-The panel addressed a wide range of questions, including ones about anatomy teaching, exposure to other healthcare sites and opportunities for graduates.
+The Q&A session that followed, hosted by Vice-Dean for Clinical Affairs Professor Pang Weng Sun with a panel comprising Prof Low-Beer, the School's Assistant Deans and Mr Lupton, addressed a wide range of questions, including ones about assessment, exposure to other healthcare sites, staying in halls, and opportunities for graduates.

 The jam-packed programme came to a close with Prof Pang saying: "This is the sixth time I'm doing this, and in the past I used to say I have my students with us.
 This year, I get to say, I have my doctors with us."